SebastianElvis/english-research-lint/README.md

       - [4.5.2.
 Check for numerical consistency](#452-check-for-numerical-consistency)
       - [4.5.3.
 Check your references](#453-check-your-references)

+## 0. Introduction

+### 0.1 What makes good writing?

+1) Good writing communicates an idea clearly and effectively. *(Takes having something to say and clear thinking.)*

+2) Good writing is elegant and stylish. *(Takes time, revision, and a good editor!)*

 ## 1. Cut the clutter

 ### 1.1.
 Dead weight words and phrases